University of Salford: Major investment projects

+In July 2020 work started on a £65 million new engineering building.
+The four-storey, 15,550 square metre building opened in September 2022 and is designed to facilitate students, academics and industry partners working together on cutting edge industry facing project.

 Library

 The Library was opened in 1971 by Prince Philip, the then chancellor of the university.
 It was renamed the Clifford Whitworth Library in 1984 following the death of the university's first vice-chancellor, Clifford Whitworth.
 A two-storey extension was added to the left of the building in the 1990s and was further extended in the 2000s into the top floor of Lady Hale Building via a link bridge.
 Between 2016 and 2018 the Clifford Whitworth Library went under a major £6.2 million refurbishment.

 Facilities

 Peel Hall has seating for nearly 400 people, hosts many musical performances and is the main venue for the midday recitals.
 The hall is housed in the Peel Building, a red brick and terracotta Victorian building on the Peel Park Campus.

 The university's Robert Powell Theatre, named after the Salford-born actor, mostly stages live performances of modern works and participatory work for younger audiences.

 At the heart of the Peel Park Campus, the Chapman Gallery hosts a wide range of modern and contemporary art exhibitions that showcase the work of up and coming artists, university staff, students and the community of Salford.

 The Tom Husband Leisure Centre is on the Peel Park Campus and adjacent to the Students' Union.
 It contains a gym, 25m swimming pool, sauna and spa, squash courts, climbing wall, and a multi-use sports hall.

 The Adelphi Studio Theatre is a small theatre venue based in the School of Music, Media and Performance's Adelphi Building.